 98% of Organizations Have Sensitive Data Publicly Exposed in Cloud Applications and Services, According to Dtex 2019 Insider Threat Intelligence Report

-Report Includes Real World Example of How the Dtex User Behavior Intelligence Platform Detected a Chinese National Attempting to Steal Data from Major Financial Services Provider
+Report Includes Real World Example of How the Dtex Enterprise User Intelligence Platform Detected a Chinese National Attempting to Steal Data from Major Financial Services Provider

 - 98% of assessments discovered sensitive and confidential information exposed and available online and in the cloud; found primarily in Dropbox, Google G Suite, and Microsoft Office 365.
 This was an increase of 20% over 2018.